nirgoren/Eddienput/README.md

 ## Config files:

 You can define symbols, reassign symbols to other buttons, and set up macros in a JSON config file (see configs\gg.json for an example).
-The first line of a recordings file should always be the path (absolute or relative) to the config file to be used.
+The first line of a playbacks file should always be the path (absolute or relative) to the config file to be used.

 #### Reserved symbols: